-In fiscal 2002, we entered into several agreements with two outside vendors to perform large scale manufacture of DM1 and ansamitocin P3.
+In fiscal 2002, we entered into several agreements with two outside vendors to perform large-scale manufacture of DM1 and ansamitocin P3.
 Under the terms of these agreements, we, together with the manufacturers, will improve the fermentation and conversion processes used to generate ansamitocin P3 and DM1, respectively.
-Pursuant to these agreements, the two outside vendors will also manufacture, under current Good Manufacturing Processes, large-scale batches of ansamitocin P3 and DM1 to be used in the manufacture of both our own and our collaborators' products.
+Pursuant to these agreements, the two outside vendors will also manufacture, under current Good Manufacturing Processes, largescale batches of ansamitocin P3 and DM1 to be used in the manufacture of both our own and our collaborators' products.
 Once manufactured, the ansamitocin P3 is delivered from one vendor to the other vendor for conversion to DM1.
-At September 30, 2002, we had not yet received any final DM1 product from the DM1 manufacturer, although ansamitocin P3 had been delivered from one of the third party manufacturers to the other manufacturer who was in the process of converting the ansamitocin P3 to DM1.

 The actual amount of ansamitocin P3 and DM1 that will be produced is highly uncertain.
 We anticipate that a significant amount of ansamitocin P3 and DM1 will be manufactured for us over the next three to five years at these manufacturers.
 If our and our manufacturers' process development efforts are successful, the amount of ansamitocin P3 and/or DM1 produced could be higher than expected.
-As a result, we anticipate that our working capital investment in ansamitocin P3 and DM1 inventory will be significant.
+As a result, we anticipate that our investment in ansamitocin P3 and DM1 will be significant.

 We produce preclinical and clinical materials for our collaborators either in anticipation or support of clinical trials, or for process development and analytical purposes.
 Under the terms of supply agreements with two of our collaborators, we receive rolling six month firm fixed orders for conjugate that we are required to manufacture and rolling twelve month manufacturing projections for how much conjugate the collaborator expects to need in any given twelve month period.
-Our other collaboration agreements do not require that the collaborators provide firm fixed manufacturing orders, although the collaborators provide us with their projected conjugate requirements.
+Our other collaborative agreements do not require that the collaborators provide firm fixed manufacturing orders, although the collaborators provide us with their projected conjugate requirements.
 The amount of clinical materials produced is directly related to the number of on-going clinical trials for which we are producing clinical material for our collaborators, the speed of enrollment in those trials and the dosage schedule of each clinical trial.
 As a result, the actual amount of conjugate that we manufacture can differ significantly from the collaborator projections.
 To the extent that a collaborator has provided us a firm fixed order, the collaborator will be required to reimburse us the full cost of the conjugate, and any margin thereon, even if the collaborator subsequently cancels the manufacturing run.